kstenerud/streamux/streamux-specification.md

 Upon receiving a cancel request, the receiving peer must immediately clear all response message chunks with the specified ID from its send queue, abort any in-progress operations the original request with that ID triggered, and send a cancel response at the highest priority.

 Once a cancel request has been issued, the ID of the canceled request is locked.
 A locked request ID cannot be used in request messages, and all response chunks to that request ID must be discarded.
 Once a cancel response is received for that ID, it is returned to the ID pool and may be used again.
+Because of this, ALL CANCEL REQUESTS MUST BE RESPONDED TO, regardless of their legitimacy.

 #### Example: